CommunityToolkit/WindowsCommunityToolkit/ReadMe.md

 ## 📱 Windows Community Toolkit Sample App

 Want to see the toolkit in action before jumping into the code?
 Download and play with the [Windows Community Toolkit Sample App](https://www.microsoft.com/store/apps/9nblggh4tlcq) from the Store.

-## 🧪 Windows Community Toolkit Labs 💻

-We're in the process of migrating our development process to the upcoming Toolkit Labs for Windows, find out more [here](https://aka.ms/toolkit/labs/windows).

 ## ⁉ Support